yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - You set the AutoSum setting by row.
 Thus some rows can be on, and others can be off.

-- Securities: Return Cost Basis / Unrealised Gains options:            >> ONLY FROM MD 2023.2(5008) builds onwards... <<
+- Securities: Return Cost Basis / Unrealised Gains options: >> ASOF FEATS.
+ONLY FROM MD2023.2(5008) builds onwards... <<
     - N/A (default):        Cost Basis is never used
-    - Rtn Cost Basis:       When selected, then the cost basis (as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).
+    - Rtn Cost Basis:       When selected, then the cost basis (**as of the balance / asof date) for selected Security accounts will be returned (instead of the normal shareholding).
-    - Rtn Unrealised Gains: When selected, then the calculated unrealised gains (asof the balance / asof date) for the selected Security accounts will be returned.
+    - Rtn Unrealised Gains: When selected, then the calculated unrealised gains (**asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.

     >> NOTES:
         - When selected then calculated cost basis / gains values will overwrite normal calculated balances
         - This option does NOT affect non-security accounts included in this row.
         - There can never be future-dated cost basis / ur-gains (the latest asof date will be truncated back to today)
-                - asof-dated cost basis can never be future-dated, so Balance and Current Balance are equal
+                - **asof-dated cost basis can never be future-dated, so Balance and Current Balance are equal
                 - asof-dated Cleared Balance is ILLOGICAL, so uses the calculated asof-dated Balance       ** WARNING **

+        - WARNING: PRIOR TO MD2023.2(5008) - cost basis / ur-gains feature can only return the current (latest) position
+            - if you select 'use cost basis / ur-gains' then you will always get the current / latest position (balance) ... for today / future-dated asof, and ZERO for past-dated asof.

         - WARNING: You can create 'illogical' calculations by enabling this option and selecting both Security and non-security accounts in the same row!